clintmod/macprefs/README.md

   - It's possible that software companies (Apple included) change the case of the bundle id for an Application.
 This can cause multiple plist files to appear in `~/Library/Preferences/`.
 This can cause a problem with the scripts.
 As `defaults domains` will report the domains with a (Case Conflict).
 To resolve this you can open the problem file located in ~/Library/Preferences/ with XCode to determine which is the correct one with the correct case and delete the other one.

 - ### Using `defaults write`
-  - When you run `defaults write` and use the wrong (or old) case for the domain you can also get [Case Conflicts](#case-conflicts). (e.g. com.apple.addressbook instead of com.apple.AddressBook).
+  - When you run `defaults write` and use the wrong/old case for the domain you can also get [Case Conflicts](#case-conflicts). (e.g. com.apple.addressbook instead of com.apple.AddressBook).
   - The `defaults` app has a tendency to fail silently for some things.
 You might be trying to use old `defaults write` commands where key is the wrong name.
   - Because of the above 2 reasons maintaining a bunch of `defaults write` commands in bash script can be difficult

 ## Todo

 - [x] Backup and restore `/Library/Preferences` (e.g. PowerManagement)
+- [ ] Installable via homebrew
 - [ ] Backup and restore shared lists `~Library/Application Support/com.apple.sharedfilelist`
 - [ ] Write a util to generate a `bash` script of `defaults write` commands by diffing a new user account against the owned account